TomaszWoloszyn983/mood-design-gift-shop/README.md

 ### **Shopping Basket**

-In the Shopping Basket Page the user can see all the products currently added to bthe shopping basket.
+In the Shopping Basket Page the user can see all the products currently added to the shopping basket.
 The user can also check the total price and delete product or modify the number of each products in the basket.

 ![Shopping Basket](documentation/images/basket_page.jpg)